FAQ

 15. How come you don't have a phone number listed on your site?

-All I have at the moment is my personal cell phone and with my fiance and I working different schedules I prefer to just keep the contacts via email so that I can better respond to them when I get the chance without having to worry about the phone waking her up while she's trying to sleep during the day.
-I have also limited the number of minutes I have on my plan to try and reduce the cost, which I'm sure in this economy everyone can relate to.
+All I have at the moment is my personal cell phone which is a prepaid phone.
+I have also limited the number of minutes to try and reduce the cost, which I'm sure in this economy everyone can relate to.
 If there is something about your order that requires a phone conversation I will send you an email letting you know that I need to contact you and will do so then.
 The other reason I don't list a phone number is because when I'm in the shop with all of the machines running it's virtually impossible to hear the phone ring.

 16. What's new for BlowYourBrassOff.com?
 Any new products in the works?